xivid/xivid.github.io/index.markdown

 photo: "assets/photo.jpg"
 desc: >-
     <p>
-        I am a research engineer at the Laboratory for Computation Security of EPFL, led by <a href="https://ic-people.epfl.ch/~achiesa/">Prof. Alessandro Chiesa</a>.
-        Currently, I work on applied cryptography and implementations of zero-knowledge proofs.
+        I am a <a href="https://www.usenix.org/publications/login-logout/november-2013-login-logout/night-watch">systems</a> engineer and researcher.
+        I am interested in the art of computer systems design and implementation.
+        Recently, my focus is on building datacenter software infrastructure for emerging cloud and AI use cases.
     </p>
     <p>
-        I am generally interested in computer systems, security and privacy.
-        I have various systems research experiences from EPFL, the Univeristy of Chicago, ETH Zürich and MSRA.
-        I hold a master's degree from
+        I was fortunate enough to have research experiences from EPFL and the University of Chicago.
+Before that, I finished my master's degree from
-        <a href="https://systems.ethz.ch/">ETH Zürich</a> and a bachelor's degree from
+        <a href="https://systems.ethz.ch/">ETH Zürich</a> and bachelor's degree from
         <a href="http://en.hit.edu.cn/">Harbin Institute of Technology</a>.
     </p>
 permalink: /